All documents are the property of Sean Crandell and Cycling Movement unless otherwise sited. Feel free to download and read at your own pleasure.

 Cycling Movement's mission is to condense health research and empower the cycling athlete.
 Its purpose is to inspire people to use movement as a vehicle for improved experience.
 May it be cycling or other, the world is best viewed in motion and so let's optimize it the best we can!

-My name is Sean Crandell, current doctor of physical therapy student at Chatham University (graduating December 2019), certified athletic trainer, and avid cyclist in the city of Pittsburgh.
-I am a cat 3 road racer and rapidly catching onto the gravel fad.
+My name is Sean Crandell, doctor of physical therapy, certified athletic trainer, and avid cyclist in the city of Pittsburgh.
+I have raced in the past and am dipping my toes into all adventures that take me into the outdoors.
 I see cycling as a way to challenge myself physically, explore new places, and now as a source of intellectual creativity!

 Contact me: email@example.com